Pachinko (novel): Geographic context

+Migration and wartime displacement

+The Baek family's migration follows a route from northern Korea to southern Korea and ultimately Japan during the period of Japanese colonial rule and the Pacific War.
+Isak Baek, a Christian minister from Pyongyang, travels south on his way to a church assignment in Japan.
+After becoming ill, he stays at Yangjin's boardinghouse on Yeongdo, near Busan, where he meets her daughter, Sunja.
+After learning that Sunja is pregnant by Koh Hansu, a married man, Isak marries her and accompanies her to Japan.

+Isak and Sunja cross the Korea Strait and settle in Osaka, where they live with Isak's brother Yoseb and his wife Kyunghee in Ikaino, an area with a substantial Korean immigrant population.
+Sunja gives birth to Noa, and she and Isak later have a second son, Mozasu.
+Isak is subsequently arrested by Japanese authorities and imprisoned.
+His health deteriorates during his imprisonment, and he dies following his release.

+During the final years of World War II, Sunja and Kyunghee support the household through food vending as wartime shortages worsen.
+As Allied bombing threatens Osaka, Hansu arranges for Sunja, Kyunghee, Noa, and Mozasu to relocate from the city to a farm in the Japanese countryside.
+Yoseb, who has traveled to Nagasaki for work, survives the atomic bombing of Nagasaki but suffers severe injuries.
+Following the Japanese surrender in 1945, the family remains in Japan rather than returning immediately to Korea, which has been liberated from Japanese rule but divided into Soviet and American occupation zones.

 Reception and awards

-The book, a New York Times Best Seller, received strong reviews, including those from The New York Times, The Guardian, NPR, The Sydney Morning Herald, The Irish Times, and Kirkus Reviews and is on the "Best Fiction of 2017" lists from Esquire, Chicago Review of Books, Amazon.com, the BBC, The Guardian, and Book Riot.
+The book, a New York Times best seller, received strong reviews, including those from The New York Times, The Guardian, NPR, The Sydney Morning Herald, The Irish Times, and Kirkus Reviews and is on the "Best Fiction of 2017" lists from Esquire, Chicago Review of Books, Amazon, the BBC, The Guardian, and Book Riot.
 In a Washington Post interview, writer Roxane Gay called Pachinko her favorite book of 2017.
 The book was named by The New York Times as one of the 10 Best Books of 2017.
-In 2024, it was listed #15 on The New York Times' 100 Best Books of the 21st Century list.
+In 2024, it was listed #15 on The New York Times 100 Best Books of the 21st Century list.

 Pachinko was a 2017 finalist for the National Book Award for Fiction.